Windows Upgrade Troubleshooting Logs

 C:\Windows\panther\setuperr.log

-Setuperr.log provides a high-level list of errors that occurred during the specialize phase of Windows 10 Setup or Upgrade.
-Setuperr.log tracks the processes like app inventory, Windows plugin-related errors during the Windows 10 setup.
+Setuperr.log provides a high-level list of errors that occurred during the specialised phase of Windows 10 Setup or Upgrade.
+It tracks processes like app inventory and Windows plugin-related errors during the setup.

 Error CONX Windows::Compat::Appraiser::WicaApplicationInventory::AddItemProperty (546): App Inventory returned duplicate file c:\program files\microsoft office\root\vfs\programfilesx86\microsoft office\office16\appsharinghookcontroller.exe.[gle=0x8007000d]